King Henry leads Titans’ late rally to stun Seahawks 33-30 | Times Leader

 Russell Wilson was splendid for three-plus quarters, but struggled in the closing minutes of regulation and overtime when Seattle had chances to put the game away.

 Wilson was 22 of 31 for 343 yards and two touchdowns, including a 63-yard strike to Tyler Lockett in the first half.
-Chris Carson added a pair of short TD runs, but Seattle saw a 24-9 halftime lead evaporate.
+Chris Carson added a pair of short TD runs.

-It was Seattle’s first loss when leading by at least 15 points at halftime since losing to the St. Louis Rams 33-27 in overtime in 2004 at home.
+It was the fourth time in franchise history Seattle lost when leading by at least 15 points at halftime and first since losing to the St. Louis Rams 33-27 in overtime in 2004 at home.

 Seattle also had its 12-game win streak in home openers snapped.